|

 SECTION 3

-The term of office of the President, the President-Elect, Vice-President, Secretary, Treasurer and Historian shall be one year.
-The President, President-Elect, the Vice-President, Secretary, Treasurer and Historian are eligible for reelection.
+The term of office of the President, the President-Elect, Vice-President, Secretary and Treasurer shall be one year.
+The three at-large members will serve staggered three-year terms, and will chair the same awards committee for all three years of their term.
+The President, President-Elect, the Vice-President, Secretary and Treasurer are eligible for reelection.
 The President shall serve no more than two terms in office.
-Members at large shall serve no more than one three-year term.

 SECTION 4